At the bottom of this page are links to additional FAQ's by topic.

 Do you offer Gated Communities?

-We do a few forms of developments within our projects, en condominio and urbanizations.
+We do a few forms of developments within our projects, en condominio urbanizations and parcela minima.
 Both require meeting local municipal standards for roads, water and electric similar to how most developments are built in the states.
-In Urbanizations, roads within our developments become public roads once completed.
+In many of our developments, roads within our developments become public roads once completed.
 In "en condominio" developments, there is a home owners association that provides additional management, formed by owners within the development.
 Many developments in Costa Rica are gated and considered "private developments" Gating a development is not necessarily a good thing since any development inside a gate does not need to meet any municipal standards.
 Think of living on a private road, no trash, no snow plow, no public utility, no roads maintenance crew from the city, etc. The owners of a private development are responsible for the infrastructure inside the gate.
 If the developer goes bankrupt or otherwise fails, the owners who bought are stuck footing the bill to finish the infrastructure.
 Developments are often gated for security.
 We have such a large presence in our area that crime is not an issue that we need to worry about.

 We have moved toward completing our more recent developments "en condominio".
 In reality the municipality often does not maintain the road to the standards our owners are trying to keep and attempts to have owners within a development contribute funds on a voluntary basis have proved difficult.
 By developing "en condominio" owners are legally required to contribute toward the upkeep of infrastructure within a development.
 Owners within these phases elect a board who then decides how much money they are willing to pay for upkeep as well as whether to hire a management company to do so.
 Unfortunately without a binding requirement, participation and payment for upkeep are not enforceable.
 It is worth noting that the development company has no ownership within these associations and does not benefit financially from their funds.